Image Source: Warner Bros.

 After working on the first film together, David Yates will direct again with J.K.
 Rowling writing the screenplay.
 David Heyman, Rowling, Steve Kloves, and Lionel Wigram will also return as producers, and Rowling's agent Neil Blair, Rick Senat, and Danny Cohen will work as executive producers.

 Eddie Redmayne will return as Newt Scamander, and Johnny Depp is now in a costarring role.
 Ezra Miller, Dan Fogler, and Katherine Waterston are reprising their characters from the first film, but the biggest news is that Jude Law is playing young Dumbledore!
-A young actor named Callum Turner has also joined as Newt's brother, joining a handful of other exciting actors in new roles.
+Zoë Kravitz, Callum Turner, and Claudia Kim will also take on new characters in the sequel.

 The Release Date